Anne K. Donze

 I've attended several National Paper Doll Conventions, most recently the

-2010 convention in Kansas City, Missouri.
+2015 convention in Chattanooga, TN.
 I've met many artists, collectors

 and paper doll friends from all over the country.
 I've been able